JetBrains/teamcity-documentation/topics/inspections.md

 The _Inspections (IntelliJ IDEA)_ build runner is intended to run code analysis based on [IntelliJ IDEA inspections](https://www.jetbrains.com/help/idea/2016.3/code-inspection.html) for your project.
 In addition to the bundled version, it is possible to install another version of JetBrains IntelliJ Inspections and Duplicates Engine and/or change the defaults using the __[Administration | Tools](installing-agent-tools.md)__ page.

-IntelliJ IDEA's code analysis engine is capable of inspecting your Java, JavaScript, HTML, XML and other code and allows you to:
+IntelliJ IDEA's code analysis engine is capable of inspecting your Java, JavaScript, HTML, XML and other code and allows you to
-* Find probable bugs
+* find probable bugs;
-* Locate "dead" code
+* locate "dead" code;
-* Detect performance issues
+* detect performance issues;
-* Improve the code structure and maintainability
+* improve the code structure and maintainability;
-* Ensure the code conforms to guidelines, standards and specifications
+* ensure the code conforms to guidelines, standards, and specifications.

 Refer to [IntelliJ IDEA documentation](http://www.jetbrains.com/idea/documentation/inspections.jsp) for more details.